cogini/elixir-deploy-template/README.md

 It's tested deploying to [Digital Ocean](https://m.do.co/c/150575a88316) with CentOS 7, Ubuntu 16.04, Ubuntu 18.04 and Debian 9.4.

-This document goes through the template step to show you how it works, so you can make modifications to match your needs.

 It is based on [Ansible](https://www.ansible.com/resources/get-started), which is an easy-to-use standard platform for managing servers.
 Unlike edeliver, it is based on a reliable and well documented set of primitives